Pembrolizumab + Lenvatinib for Uterine Cancer

 The trial requires that all hormonal therapy for endometrial or ovarian carcinosarcomas be stopped at least one week before starting the study treatment.
 Other medications, like chemotherapy, must be completed at least three weeks prior.
 The protocol does not specify other medications, so it's best to discuss your current medications with the study team.

-How is the drug combination of pembrolizumab and lenvatinib unique for treating uterine cancer?
+What evidence suggests that the combination of pembrolizumab and lenvatinib could be an effective treatment for uterine cancer?

 Vicky Makker, MD